austinbay/SBSCCandidateAssessment/README.md

-# SBSCCandidateAssessment
+# Candidate Assessment

-Tools used to solve to the problems
+Tools used to solve the problems

 1. Visual Studio 2019
 2. .Net Core 3.1